 The Pacefeeder comes with an additional option of purchasing a

 The net grids were originally made for a customer who used ‘chopped hay’.
 They are now also used by some customers who use steamed hay.
 The net is a ‘knitted knotless’ material, kinder to horses lips and teeth, 5mm in diameter and available in 35mm and 45mm hole size.
 The net is attached by hand to a metal frame, this frame uses the same mechanism as the plastic grid.
 If required the net grid can be used without the need to purchase the sub-floor and plastic grid.

-What is the base unit?
+What is the Corner Hay Manger?

-There is the option to purchase the Pacefeeder without the grid, subfloor and bung.
-It is the unit, both standard and tall, at a discounted price as it doesn’t have the extra fittings.
+There is the option to purchase the Pacefeeder without the grid, subfloor, and bung.
+It is the regular unit, both standard and tall, at a discounted price as it doesn’t have the extra fittings.
 However, hay can still sit in the Pacefeeder; and it can still be secured against the stall wall.

 Standard Corner Model – Height 660mm (26”) – Width 930mm (37”) – Depth 660mm (26”).
 It holds approx 7kg of hay.
 It costs €175.

 Tall Corner Model – Height 780mm (30”) – Width 930mm (37”) – Depth 660mm (26”).
 It holds approx 9kg of hay. €198.

 The benefit to the base unit is that it allows the horse to eat freely, without the effort of pulling through the grid.
 It also helps prevent hay from spilling out on the stall floor, being trampled and dirtied, and contributes to stopping overall wastage.

 1. Feed your horse hay / haylage (dry, chopped, steamed) at ground level.

 2. Save feed costs by eliminating waste due to soiling and bedding / hay mixture.